DwightDnn/Video-Game-Sales-Analytics/README.md

 ---

 ## Conclusion

-This project demonstrates an end-to-end machine learning workflow for a real-world regression problem.
+This project demonstrates an end-to-end machine learning workflow for a real-world regression problem, progressing from business understanding and exploratory analysis through feature engineering, model comparison, hyperparameter optimization, and model diagnostics.

-The analysis also demonstrates that model development is not simply a process of searching for increasingly complex algorithms.

-When multiple modeling approaches fail to generalize well, it is important to investigate the **underlying data-generating problem and the predictive information contained in the available features**.
+Among the evaluated approaches, the **optimized Gradient Boosting model achieved the strongest test-set performance**, with an MAE of **0.521**, RMSE of **1.967**, and R² of **0.095**.

+Although Gradient Boosting outperformed the baseline and other evaluated approaches, the model explained only approximately **9.5% of the variation in global video game sales**.
+Additional experimentation, including a log transformation of the target variable, did not improve generalization performance.

+Feature importance analysis provided further insight into this limitation.
+Although one-hot encoding expanded the dataset to 476 model features, these features originated from only four underlying predictors: **Publisher, Genre, Year, and Platform**.

-The results suggest that accurate video game sales forecasting would likely require richer game-specific and market-level information.
+The results therefore suggest that the primary limitation is not simply model selection or hyperparameter optimization, but the **predictive information contained in the available data**.
+More accurate video game sales forecasting would likely require richer game-specific and market-level variables.

-Therefore, the models developed in this project are best interpreted as **exploratory predictive models rather than high-accuracy forecasting systems**.
+This project highlights an important machine learning lesson: **increasing model complexity cannot compensate for missing predictive information**.
+The resulting models are therefore best interpreted as exploratory predictive models rather than high-accuracy forecasting systems.

 ---